 Contact Search is perfect for looking up emails and profiles belonging to anyone who fits a specific user persona, creating a list of emails, and sending messages in bulk.

 If you’re looking for a specific hiring manager, you can use UpLead’s Contacts Lookup function to find email addresses and additional profile information.

-Contacts Lookup allows you to use the data you have, like a hiring manager’s name or company, to find their email address.
-Then download the email, and use it to your convenience.
+Contacts Lookup allows you to use your data, like a hiring manager’s name or company, to find their email address.
+Then download the email, and use it at your convenience.

 UpLead Chrome extension

 Finally, you can use UpLead’s Chrome extension to directly extract emails, phone numbers, and other contact information from your browser.

 After installing the extension, you can use it to find emails as you’re browsing LinkedIn or a company website by simply selecting the manager’s name.
 UpLead will show you all available information about the person, allowing you to add them to your download list.

 The Chrome extension makes it easy to enhance your knowledge quickly and get the email addresses you’re looking for — even if they’re not on the company website.

 Alternative Ways to Finding a Hiring Manager’s (or Recruiter’s) Email: 8 Effective Techniques You Can Use

 Here are some alternative ways for you to get a hiring manager’s contact information: